Famous declassified government secrets

 Declassified records have revealed that Ayatollah Ruhollah Khomeini, a cleric who would later emerge as a driving force in Islamic fundamentalism, was much closer to the American government than previously thought.
 Khomeini had sought to negotiate with the Kennedy and Carter administrations in order to ease his takeover of Iran, despite his public anti-American rhetoric, going as far as to call America "the Great Satan."

 Churchill's plan for Hitler

 Winston Churchill was not interested in deciding the fates of Adolf Hitler and other Nazi leaders in a court of law.
-Referring to Hitler as the “mainspring of evil,” declassified documents reveal that Churchill argued for the execution of Nazi leaders by electric chair or firing squad, in opposition to Allied plans for war crimes trials.
+Referring to Hitler as the “mainspring of evil,” declassified documents reveal that Churchill argued for the execution of Nazi leaders in opposition to Allied plans for war crimes trials.
 Churchill must have relented, as the remaining Nazi leaders were subjected to the Nuremberg Trials starting in 1945.
-Hitler and Goebbels, among others, committed suicide shortly before the end of the war to avoid capture.
+Hitler and Goebbels, among others, killed himself shortly before the end of the war to avoid capture.

 Code name: Corona